-(b) TFRS - Financial instruments standards
+(a) TFRS - Financial instruments standards

-These TFRS establish requirements related to definition, recognition, measurement, impairment and derecognition of financial assets and financial liabilities, including accounting for derivatives and hedge accounting.
+These TFRS - Financial instruments standards establish requirements related to definition, recognition, measurement, impairment and derecognition of financial assets and financial liabilities, including accounting for derivatives and hedge accounting.
+When these TFRS are effective, some accounting standards, interpretations and guidance which are currently effective will be cancelled.

-Management is presently considering the potential impact of adopting and initially applying TFRS - Financial instruments standards on the consolidated and separate financial statements.
+Management has considered the potential impact of adopting and initially applying TFRS-Financial instruments standards on the consolidated and separate financial statements and found that there is no material impact on the financial statements in the period of initial application.

-(c) TFRS 16 Leases
+(b) TFRS 16 Leases

 TFRS 16 introduces a single lessee accounting model for lessees.
-A lessee recognizes a right-of-use asset representing its right to use the underlying asset and a lease liability representing its obligation to make lease payments.
+A lessee recognises a right-of-use asset and a lease liability.
 There are recognition exemptions for short-term leases and leases of low-value items.
 Lessor accounting remains similar to the current standard, i.e. lessors continue to classify leases as finance or operating leases.
+When this TFRS is effective, some accounting standards and interpretations which are currently effective will be cancelled.